 Would you believe that muscle color has something to do with your exercise habits?
-Well it does.
 The color in our muscles reflects on what it is specially used for, aerobic or anaerobic respiration.
 White muscle is more used for quick sprinting or weight lifting.
 This muscle allows for anaerobic respiration when you need energy really fast and there is not enough oxygen to help.
 Red muscles are specialized for endurance and are more for long distance running or times when your activity is spread out and not all in one burst.
 Red muscle has more oxidative fibers in it, allowing for aerobic respiration.
 Muscle color can be demonstrated well by looking at chickens.
 Chickens as we all know have dark meat and white meat.
 A special type of chicken called a grouse, can at times, especially when they are scared, become flushed with a great boost of speed and take off very quickly over short distances.
 This sprinting depends on anaerobic respiration in the white muscles of the breast and wings.

 All this chicken talk is making me hungry, but enough about that, lets get back to the process of fermentation.
 In the process of lactic acid fermentation we need two things to start, pyruvate and lactate dehydrogenase.
 Pyruvate, as we talked about earlier, is an organic molecule end product of glycolysis that is the starting point of fermentation.
 For fermentation to take place we need the enzyme lactate dehydrogenase.
 I know what you are thinking, what the heck does that mean?
 An enzyme is something in our bodies that makes a reaction take place.
 Most enzymes are specific to different reactions; lactate dehydrogenase is specific for lactic acid fermentation.
 Starting with lactate dehydrogenase a reaction proceeds to happen by turning the pyruvate molecule into lactate.
 During this reaction NAD+, an electron carrier as we mentioned earlier, is regenerated as a by-product.
 The NAD+ created then goes on to make more ATP for our body to continue exerting energy and allowing us to keep moving when there is no oxygen for aerobic respiration to happen.

 Throughout the process of this type of fermentation, all of this lactic acid that your body produces can build up in your muscle cells and blood, and this is a part of why you feel sore when you over exert yourself.
 High levels of lactate increases acidity in your muscles, which in turn causes the same processes to make this lactate slow and not perform as well.
 I know this sounds weird that the product of a process makes the process itself perform poorly, but it has a reason.
 If you workout too hard and too fast you can cause damage to your body, and the build up of lactic acid that causes the poor performance of processes is a sort of safety mechanism.
 If your body can’t produce what it needs to keep going then you won’t want to keep using energy, hence preventing extreme damage to your body.